Pratchat

 • Pratchett’s first novel, The Carpet People, was first published by Colin Smythe on November 16th, 1971.
 This was a fairly small print run of 3,000 copies, which is why any that come up for sale routinely go for huge prices.
 (Garth did well to get a hold of one when it came out!)
 The later version – rewritten and edited by the older Pratchett – was first published by Corgi on the 30th of June, 1992.
 The original short stories from 1965 can be found in the collection The Dragons of Crumbling Castle, first published on the 11th of September 2014.

 • The Good Wife and The Good Fight are CBS legal dramas set in Chicago.
 The Good Wife follows Alicia Florrick (played by Julianna Margulies), a woman who restarts her legal career as a junior lawyer when her husband, a State’s Attorney, is jailed in a corruption scandal.
 A major theme of the show is what women are expected to give up to be “good wives” to influential husbands.
 The Good Wife ran for seven seasons from 2009 to 2016, and was followed in 2017 by The Good Fight, a sequel and spin-off that follows the character of Diane Lockhart (played by Christine Baranski).
 A year after the end of the earlier show, Lockhart – a named partner at Alicia’s law firm – is forced out when her life savings are lost in a financial scam that dupes her protege and god-daughter.
-The pair move to another Chicago law firm, where another former employee of the original firm now works, and take on a number of cases with political and social justice angles.
-The Good Fight is up to four seasons and still running.
+The pair move to another Chicago law firm, where another former employee of the original firm now works, and take on cases with political and social justice angles.
+The Good Fight was still running at the time of this episode, but finished after six seasons in 2022.

 • You’ll find most of Liz’s complaints about Wentworth in #Pratchat32, “Meet the Feegles”, discussing the first Tiffany book The Wee Free Men.
 There might also be one or two in #Pratchat43, “Big Wee Hag: Far Fra’ Home“, about A Hat Full of Sky.

-• The “This is where you came in” thing is called by trope-listing websites “How We Got Here“.
-A famous example of Ben’s phrase for it is in Billy WIlder’s 1950 film noir mystery Sunset Boulevard.
+• “This is where you came in” is named “How We Got Here” by trope-listing websites.
+A famous example of Ben’s phrase for it is in Billy Wilder’s 1950 film noir mystery Sunset Boulevard.

 • We previously mentioned the film Mean Girls (2004, dir.
 Mark Waters) in #Pratchat37, “The Shopping Trolley Problem“.
 Written by Tina Fey and based on Rosalind Wiseman’s 2002 non-fiction book Queen Bees and Wannabes, it follows new girl Cady Heron (Lindsay Lohan), who moves from an isolated life in Africa to the social jungle of of an American high school.